Dawn Dumont: Disappearance and criminal charges

 On July 24, 2022, Dumont and her seven-year-old son were reported missing after Dumont's vehicle and personal items were found empty near Saskatoon's Chief Whitecap Park.
 Dumont's friends were especially concerned as she had two pets that had been locked inside for days.
 Several investigations were launched, including by the RCMP.
 The Federation of Sovereign Indigenous Nations issued an amber alert for the child on social media.

 During the investigation, Dumont's friends and family heavily implied foul play.
 FSIN Vice Chief Heather Bear alleged that Dumont had previously been a victim of domestic violence.
 However, Bear did not make any formal allegations.
-Dumont's friend, Eleanore Sunchild, also noted that Dumont had reported allegations of violence in her previous relationship to the police, who she claims did nothing.
-Sunchild is quoted saying “It’s totally out of character, She’s one of the most responsible people I know.
-She would not disappear.”
+Eleanore Sunchild, a friend of Dumont, also noted that Dumont had reported allegations of violence in her previous relationship to the police, who she claims did nothing.
+Sunchild is quoted saying Dumont's disappearance was “totally out of character".

-While she was considered missing, a rally and a candlelight vigil were held in Saskatchewan to grieve and support the community.
+While Dumont was considered missing, a rally and a candlelight vigil were held in Saskatchewan to grieve and support the community.
 Dumont had been an advocate for missing and murdered Indigenous women and girls and her disappearance was linked with that particular human rights crisis.
-The child's paternal family set up a GoFundMe campaign to help with search costs.
+The Jansen family set up a GoFundMe campaign to help with search costs.
 After Dumont and her son were found, donations were capped; all unused funds were donated to help support other families of missing children.

-On August 5, 2022, following a joint investigation by Saskatoon Police Service and Homeland Security, Dumont and her son were found at a rental in Oregon City, Oregon.
+On August 5, 2022, following a joint investigation by Saskatoon Police Service and Homeland Security, Dumont and her son were found at a "rental unit" in Oregon City, Oregon after allegedly illegally crossing the Canada-US border.
 Court documents filed in Oregon alleged that Dumont faked her death and that of her son in what they describe as an elaborate scheme to illegally enter the country.

 The U.S. Department of Homeland Security has charged her with the felony offence of knowingly producing a passport of another person and a misdemeanour charge of possessing identification that was stolen or produced illegally.
 She was also charged with aggravated identity theft.
 In Canada, she is charged with parental abduction and public mischief.
 If the American authorities were to drop identity theft charges, Dumont could then face that charge in Canada, where the alleged identity theft occurred.